Upgrading Airflow™ to a newer version¶

 How to upgrade¶

-In order to manually upgrade the database you should run the
+In order to manually migrate the database you should run the

 environment.
 It can be run either in your virtual environment or in the containers that give